Helensburgh Central railway station: Facilities

-The station is well equipped, with a ticket office, a coffee shop, an accessible toilet, waiting rooms, bike racks, various benches, payphones, a help point and a cash machine, as well as an accessible car park.
+The station has a ticket office, a coffee shop, an accessible toilet, waiting rooms, bike racks, various benches, payphones, a help point and a cash machine, as well as an accessible car park.
 All areas of the station have step-free access, except the Princes Street East entrance to the ticket hall.

 Passenger volume

-The statistics cover twelve month periods that start in April.
+The statistics cover twelve-month periods that start in April.